 A child with bipolar disorder may be bossy, overbearing, extremely oppositional, and have difficulty making transitions.
 His or her mood can veer from morbid and hopeless to silly, giddy and goofy within very short periods of time.
 Some children experience social phobia, while others are extremely charismatic and risk-taking.

 If the child is fidgety and inattentive and hyperactive, isn’t the correct diagnosis attention-deficit disorder with hyperactivity (ADHD)?
 Or, if the child is oppositional, wouldn’t oppositional-defiant disorder (ODD) be the correct diagnosis?

-Children with bipolar disorder exhibit much more irritability, labile mood, grandiose behavior, and sleep disturbances– often accompanied by night terrors (nightmares filled with gore and life-threatening content)–than do children with ADHD.
+In addition to these subtle neurocognitive differences, children with bipolar disorder exhibit more irritability, labile mood, grandiose behavior, and sleep disturbances– often accompanied by night terrors (nightmares filled with gore and life-threatening content)–than do children with ADHD.

-Because stimulant medications may exacerbate a bipolar disorder and induce an episode or negatively influence the cycling pattern of a bipolar disorder, bipolar disorder should be ruled out first, before a stimulant is prescribed.
+Because stimulant medications may exacerbate an underlying mood disorder, bipolar disorder should be ruled out before a stimulant is prescribed.

 So how would a doctor diagnose early-onset bipolar disorder?

 The family history is an important clue in the diagnostic process.
 If the family history reveals mood disorders or substance abuse coming down one or both sides of the family tree, red flags should appear in the mind of the diagnostician.
 The illness has a strong genetic component, although it can skip a generation.